 Whether you are in the mood for intrepid exploration or perhaps some more sedentary wildlife viewing, Chindeni will deliver.
-Avid game viewers and birdwatchers can set out on superb walking safaris, game drives, night drives and scenic sundowner trips in the surrounding area.
+Avid game viewers and birdwatchers can set out on superb walking safaris, game drives, night drives and scenic sun downer trips in the surrounding area.
 Or you can just park yourself in a deckchair at camp and watch the abundance of game that is drawn to the lagoon.
 Chindeni is open from June to December.
 Rates at Chindeni start from $570 per person and include accommodation, meals, walking safaris, game drives, limited laundry and inter camp transfers.

 This is by far a firm favorite of Zambia’s top attractions.

 Another of Zambia’s top attractions is Chinzombo.
-This easily one of our favourite camps within South Luangwa.
-This incredible camp lies on the banks of the Luangwa River, Chinzombo‘s six luxurious suites recess into the South Luangwa bush.
+This easily one of our favorite camps within South Luangwa.
+This incredible camp lies on the banks of the Luangwa River and Chinzombo‘s six luxurious suites are hidden in the riverside bush.
 Very private, each suite has a huge bedroom with an even larger bed, en suite shower and bathroom.
-A seating area outside with your very own plunge pool is the perfect location from which to relax during the heat of the languid days.
+A seating area outside with your very own plunge pool which is the perfect location from which to relax during the heat of the languid days.